Who Investigates Non-Profit Organizations?

 How audits are triggered

+In most states, but not Arizona, the Attorney General has common law authority to oversee charities.
+Thus, when complaints involve improper behavior such as governance disputes, fraud, or issues with donor-restricted funds, the State Attorney General can intervene and start an investigation.
 The public can also report violations to the Attorney General’s office.
-While the office may not act on all complaints, the Office of the Attorney General may investigate complaints when a pattern emerges that clearly violates the purpose, power and conduct of the nonprofit in question.
+While the office may not act on all complaints, the Office of the Attorney General may investigate complaints when a pattern emerges that indicates repeated violations of the law.

-More: Top 15 Non-profit Board Governance Mistakes
+More: Top 15 Nonprofit Board Governance Mistakes

 Noncompliance with Fundraising and Solicitation Requirements